 - Substitute orange juice for lemon juice.

-- Use fresh peaches and sugar-free peach preserves in lieu of strawberries then substitute lemon extract for vanilla extract.
+- Use fresh peaches and sugar-free peach preserves in lieu of strawberries, then substitute lemon extract for vanilla extract.
 Add ground cinnamon to the crust mixture.

 - Use Splenda™ or some other brand of Stevia instead of granulated sugar in the cream cheese mixture.
-(Note: the filling will not be as fluffy and light.)
+(Note: The filling will not be as fluffy and light.)

-- Use light Philadelphia cream cheese instead of Neufchatel.
+- Use light Philadelphia cream cheese instead of Neufchâtel.